Jiu-Jitsu Belt Guide

 Washing Your Belt

 When it comes to washing your belt, you may hear some suggest that washing your belt washes away what you have learned.
 That sounds great, but the fact is, if you’re not washing your belt than it’s going to get pretty funky and definitely won’t be very hygienic.
 When it comes to germs and grappling, you need to take precautions to protect yourself and you training partners from catching something nasty.
-Just like your kimono, we think it's best to take the time to wash your belt regularly although everyone may not necessarily agree.
+Just like your kimono, you will want to consider occasionally washing your belt if it gets too dirty although everyone may not necessarily agree.